Summary:This blog will discuss version-specific occurrences of the SQL Server Error 3013, the reasons behind the error, and methods to fix it.

 What if You Cannot Restore SQL Server Database from Backup?

 If you’re unable to restore your database from the .bak file, it is likely that the file has turned corrupt.
 And, you cannot restore from a corrupt .bak file.
 But, you can try to extract data from the file by using Stellar Toolkit for MS SQL software.
-It is trusted by Microsoft MVPs and is a combination of 3 powerful tools that help repair corrupt SQL Server database, extract database from corrupt .bak file, and reset SQL Server password.
+It is trusted by Microsoft MVPs and is a combination of 3 powerful tools that help repair corrupt SQL Server database, extracts database from corrupt .bak file, and reset SQL Server password.

 When your backup system is hit with SQL Server Error 3013 before restoring the database, you can try any of these manual methods to fix the error: